-Enclosed with this letter is our 2000 Annual Report on Form 10-K, a notice of the meeting, a proxy statement, and a proxy card.
+Enclosed with this letter is the notice of the meeting, a proxy statement, and a proxy.
 The proxy statement contains information about actions to be taken at the meeting.
+The 2000 Annual Report is being sent under separate cover.
 We encourage you to review these materials so you will be fully informed about the matters that will be considered at the meeting.